 The product has come a long way since Rachel began making homemade candy to give as holiday gifts.
 She experimented with recipes to create an all-natural candy inspired by Almond Roca, a flavor she loved growing up.
 Friends soon encouraged her to start selling it, and with Bill’s help and depth of experience as a food consultant and executive chef, a business was born in late 2007.

 “It was obvious from the first that people really liked it, and we played with the recipe and got better and better at it,” Bill said.
 “We believe our product has never been stronger than what it is now.”

 In addition to its youthful vibe, they chose the name P.O.P. as an homage to the company’s local roots.
 The name comes from Pacific Ocean Park, a legendary Santa Monica amusement park that once stood on the beach at the end of Ocean Park Blvd. in the 1950s and 60s.

 P.O.P.
 Candy Co. has held a permanent spot in the Mar Vista Farmers Market since its beginnings, currently returning there the third Sunday of the month.
-This February, they expanded to the Culver City Farmers Market on Tuesdays.

 Between the farmers markets and events, Rachel and Bill particularly enjoy interacting with customers and seeing the reactions of people who sample their handmade candy for the first time.